-The Movement Assistance Scheme (MAS) will make it easier for businesses to continue to move agri-food goods from Great Britain to Northern Ireland.
+The Movement Assistance Scheme (MAS) makes it easier for businesses to continue to move agri-food goods from Great Britain to Northern Ireland.
 It includes a dedicated business advice helpline and means traders will not have to pay certification costs, which will be reimbursed by government to whoever certifies the product.

-“We have been asking government to ensure assistance is available to help farm businesses deal with these new requirements and this scheme will be a great help.”
+“From 1 January 2021, new requirements came in for moving live animals, products of animal origin, plants and plant products from Great Britain to Northern Ireland.
+We asked government to ensure assistance is available to help farm businesses deal with these new requirements and this scheme is a great help.”